 Dr. Huff was also elected as President (2000 - 2001) and as a Felow (2002) of The American Society of Criminology.

 *Huff, C.R.
-“Wrongful Convictions: Implications for Psychology and Law.”
+“Wrongful Convictions: Psychological and Criminal Justice System Contributors."
 In D.P.
 Farrington and A. Kapardis (eds.), Applications of Psychology to Crime, Law Enforcement and Sentencing.
-New York and London: Routledge, 2014 (in press).
+New York and London: Routledge, 2015 (in press).

 *Barrows, J. and C.R.
 Huff, “Les bases de données sur les gangs et les problèmes liés aux politiques publiques” (“Gang Databases and Public Policy Issues”).
 In J.P.
 Guay and C. Fredette (eds.)
 Traité des gangs de rue: Théories, évaluation et intervention (Treatise on Street Gangs : Theories, Evaluation and Intervention).
 Montréal: Les Presses de l'Université de Montréal (University of Montreal Press), 2015 (in press).

 Killias, M. and C.R.
 Huff, “Wrongful Convictions under a Consensual Criminal Justice System.”
 Pp. 407-415 in C. Kelk, F. Koenraadt, and D. Siegel (eds.), Veelzijdige gedachten: Liber amicorum prof. dr. Chrisje Brants (Dutch title), (Versatile Mind: Liber Amicorum Professor Chrisje Brants (English translation).
 The Haag, Netherlands: Boom/Lemma Publishers, 2013.